IgnasiLucas/fly/README.md

 This is a collaboration with Pau Carazo and Zahida Sultanova.
 We are comparing the gut microbiome of several Drosophila melanogaster isolines, at two time points in their life cycle.
-We sequenced 16S rRNA gene amplicons and we are analyzing them with qiime2.
+We sequenced 16S rRNA gene amplicons and we are analyzing them with dada2.

 ------------------------------------------------------------------------------------

+## 2020-02-11
+I use dada2 to assign taxonomy to the amplicon sequence variants.
+Among 2892 sequences, only 16 are annotated to the species level.
+But 2764 (96%) are annotated to the genus, which is quite good.
+There are 24 eukaryotic sequences, the annotation of which failed, probably because of the database not being appropriate.
+The rest are bacteria.
+This is The distribution of bacterial phyla (not considering abundances, but just number of variants):

+- Proteobacteria:        2303
+- Firmicutes:             382
+- Actinobacteria:          92
+- Bacteroidetes:           44
+- Cyanobacteria:           30
+- Verrucomicrobia:          4
+- Deinococcus-Thermus:      3
+- Fusobacteria:             3
+- Acidobacteria:            2
+- Planctomycetes:           2
+- Chloroflexi:              1
+- Gemmatimonadetes:         1
+- Patescibacteria:          1

 ## 2019-12-12
 I run dada2 on the whole dataset, pooling samples before calling the unique variants.